Anandawd/Project-FlexiSpace-Apps/README.md

-# Office Space Rental Project
+# Flexi Space Project

-This repository contains the source code for the Office Space Rental website, which is divided into two main folders:
+This repository contains the source code for the Flexi Space website, which is divided into two main folders:

 - `office-rent-fe`: The frontend, built with React and TypeScript.
 - `office-rent-be`: The backend, built with Laravel.